tasal9/ZamAI/Google-Summer-of-Code-Ideas.md

 # Getting started

-Visit [https://neovim.io/#chat](https://neovim.io/#chat) to discuss GSoC projects with the community and our mentors.
-Because communication is a big part of open source development you are expected to get in touch with us before making your application.

-We recommend that you start with a small coding task (choose from [complexity:low](https://github.com/neovim/neovim/issues?q=is%3Aopen+is%3Aissue+label%3Acomplexity%3Alow) issues).
-The goal here is to get accustomed with the codebase and to our workflow for reviewing and testing PRs, rather than directly making a large code contribution.

 Proposals are [tracked](https://github.com/neovim/neovim/labels/gsoc) as issues.
 We are happy to hear other ideas you may have, just create a new issue and mention that it's for GSoC.
+Also visit [https://neovim.io/#chat](https://neovim.io/#chat) to discuss GSoC projects with the community and our mentors.
+Because communication is a big part of open source development you are expected to get in touch with us before making your application.

+To get familiar with the project, try a small coding task (choose from [complexity:low](https://github.com/neovim/neovim/issues?q=is%3Aopen+is%3Aissue+label%3Acomplexity%3Alow) issues).

-## Making a proposal
+# Making a proposal

 The application period for GSOC is March 18-31 ([Timeline](https://developers.google.com/open-source/gsoc/timeline)).
 Send your proposal through the official [GSOC page](https://summerofcode.withgoogle.com/organizations/6095582066638848/).
 We encourage students to send a first draft early in this period, this allows us to give feedback and and ask for more information if need.
 See https://google.github.io/gsocguides/student/writing-a-proposal for some guidelines.

 Note: this year we will likely accept 1-2 students.
 We expect to get more strong proposals than available slots, so we will need to turn some good proposals down.

-## Proposal evaluation
+# Proposal evaluation

 Proposal evaluation criteria: